-For a yummy cream tea, made using local produce, you can’t beat the Polreath Tea Room on St Martin’s.
+For a yummy cream tea, made using local produce, head to the Polreath Tea Room on St Martin’s.
 This family-run business has been feeding hungry visitors since 1955 and occasionally offers evening meals, too.
 Dogs are allowed in the gorgeous garden as well as the rustic conservatory-style glasshous

-Visiting the West Country without sampling a traditional Cornish pasty would be a crime, so look out for Badcock’s Homemade Pasties on St Mary’s.
-At exactly midday on Saturdays, Sundays, Mondays and Tuesdays, a little white van arrives in the centre of town to sell piping hot, freshly-made pasties.
+Lovers of all things savoury should look out for Badcock’s Homemade Pasties on St Mary’s.
+At midday on Saturdays, Sundays, Mondays and Tuesdays, a little white van arrives in the centre of town to sell piping hot, freshly-made pasties.
 Sandwich boards will point you to where the van parks up but you won’t miss the queue anyway!
 It’s well worth the wait.

-WHERE SHOULD I STAY?
 You can’t beat Karma St Martin’s – a luxurious beachside property that welcomes both humans and dogs with open arms.
-Read my review of the hotel here.
 The islands’ official website also has plenty of other ideas for accommodation in the Isles of Scilly, whether you’re keen to camp or go self-catering.

 Once you’ve arrived, getting around is easy.
 The St Mary’s Boatmen’s Association run regular services between the islands (tides depending), as well as day trips and excursions.
 Dogs are welcome on all the boats, provided they are on-lead and well-behaved.
-Various offers and deals are available but a straight return journey between two of the islands will set you back £9.50 per adult.
+A straight return journey between two of the islands will set you back £9.50 per adult.

-FIND OUT MORE: Check out the official tourist board guide for further inspiration and ideas when it comes to visiting the Isles of Scilly.
+Check out the official tourist board for further inspiration and ideas when it comes to visiting the Isles of Scilly.